 Human beings are inherently creative creatures.
 Whatever we do, we end up seeing ourselves working and earning.
-We can’t stand being alienated from our work, and that is where comes the notion of taking charge of your career trajectory.
+We can’t stand being alienated from our work, and that is where the notion of taking charge of your career trajectory comes.

-Now, more than ever, people are looking at jobs from an entirely different perspective.
-Growth at a professional and a personal level is now at the forefront of the decision-making when it comes to a person’s career.
-The days of finding an excellent job that pays well enough, and settling down for life have all but disappeared.
+More than ever, people are looking at jobs from an entirely different perspective.
+The days of finding an excellent job that pays well enough and settling down for life have all but disappeared.
+Growth at a professional and personal level is now at the forefront of decision-making regarding a person’s career.

 The generations of today and those that will follow are nothing if not ambitious.
 Ambitious, not in the outward, heartless numbers and salaries, but in a more internal, personal tone of being content.

 Now, when it comes to developing your career by yourself, it means making things happen rather than waiting for something to happen.
-For your career trajectory to go upward, you have to take charge and know the ways around to growth.
+For your career trajectory to go upward, you must take charge and know the ways around growth.

-If the subhead hasn’t already given it away, the career trajectory is more than just jobs.
+If the subhead hasn’t already given it, the career trajectory is more than just jobs.

 Career trajectory is as much about the external world (jobs, the company your work for, your paycheck) as it is about how confident you feel from within and about your knowledge and skills (job satisfaction, the enhancement of your skills).

-Both small things, like customizing your LinkedIn URL, or major things such as job hunting, are essential parts of your career development but are by no means it.
-Taking different workshops, trying to learn new and relevant skills, and always striving to make yourself better in every sense of the word is equally important.
+Both small things, like customizing your LinkedIn URL, or significant items, such as job hunting, are essential parts of your career development but are by no means it.
+Taking different workshops, learning new and relevant skills, and always striving to make yourself better in every sense of the word are equally important.

-You may be doing well in the job you have and getting paid well.
+You may be doing well in your job and getting paid well.
 But are you growing when it comes to skills?
 Are you satisfied?
-Well, if the answer to these couple of questions is not a resounding yes, it is time for you to step ahead and take charge of your career trajectory.
+If the answer to these questions is not a resounding yes, it is time for you to step ahead and take charge of your career trajectory.

 Don’t let the subhead deceive you.
-It means that there is no problem whatsoever in knowing a little bit of everything in a particular industry.
-The problem arises when you fail to concentrate on one niche and stand out in it, or when you’re comfortable knowing a little bit of almost everything but not knowing nearly everything about one.
+There is no problem whatsoever in knowing a little bit of everything in a particular industry.
+The problem arises when you fail to concentrate on one niche and stand out or when you’re comfortable knowing a little bit of almost everything but not knowing nearly everything about one.

 Being the proverbial “jack of all trades” is not the problem; being the “master of none” is.
-It may make you a favorite of your colleagues who are always seeking advice on all matters, but what does it do to your career trajectory?
+It may make you a favorite of your colleagues who always seek advice on all matters, but what does it do to your career trajectory?

-Well, it is sure to make climbing higher up the ladder very hard, and you might end up shifting career paths too often and in a hurry.
-You should instead invest your attention and energy into becoming the master of “one.”
+Well, it is sure to make climbing higher up the ladder very hard, and you might shift career paths too often and in a hurry.
+Instead, you should invest your attention and energy into becoming the master of “one.”

 How can you do it?
 Well, here’s how you can begin:

 - Follow the experts of the niche of your choice online and offline.
-Listen to them, and try to ascertain the needs of the niche.
+Listen to them, and try to ascertain their needs.

-- Make sure that you know all the paths, roundabouts, and the shortcuts of that niche.
-Keep learning and know that it is a slow process, and you need to be consistent.
+- Ensure you know all that niche’s paths, roundabouts, and shortcuts.
+Keep learning and understand that it is a slow process, and you must be consistent.

 - You can also choose your niche or shift careers smartly.
-For instance, looking for niches where there is less competition and never a shortage of work.
+For instance, looking for niches with less competition and never a shortage of work.

 2. Take Constant Feedback From Employers and Colleagues

-Yes, it will help, and it will also clear out a path for you and tell you where you can proceed with your career trajectory.
+Yes, it will help and tell you where you could improve to proceed with your career trajectory.

-Furthermore, it will also send a clear message to your employers that you are willing to change and grow.
+Furthermore, it will send your employers a clear message that you are willing to change and grow.
 After all, your work alone cannot send such a message.
-There are times where you have to let others know about your drive and ambition in all sorts of direct and indirect ways.
+Sometimes you must tell others about your drive and ambition in all sorts of direct and indirect ways.

-Also, on a personal level, you will know precisely where you need to work harder to stand out and be noticed by the industry people.
-As already mentioned, your career development's fate rests equally on getting noticed and growing with your skills, and gaining more confidence.
+Also, you will know precisely where you need to work harder to stand out and be noticed by the industry people.
+As already mentioned, your career development fate rests equally on getting noticed, growing your skills, and gaining more confidence.

-Career growth isn’t something that comes to you.
-One should be willing to reach out and take it.
-You can justify sitting in your comfort zone in myriad ways but it would be lying to yourself.
+Career growth doesn’t come to you, so you should be willing to plan and find ways to achieve it.
+You can justify sitting in your comfort zone in myriad ways, but it would be lying to yourself.

 4. A Mentor to Guide Your Career Trajectory

+The only thing to remember is that your choice of a mentor should be wise.
 It is admirable to have absolute independence in your thinking.
-Yet, when it comes to the more narrowed down alleys of your career where one needs guidance now and then, a mentor will not harm.
-The only thing to keep in mind is that your choice of the mentor should be wise.
+Yet, when it comes to the more narrowed-down alleys of your career where one needs guidance now and then, a mentor will not harm you.

 My mentor said, ‘Let’s go do it,’ not ‘You go do it.’
 How powerful when someone says, ‘Let’s!’ — Jim Rohn

-The greatest and the most creative of personalities in history have had mentors.
-Starting from the great Greek philosophers to the world leaders of any era, having a good mentor has changed people’s lives.
+The greatest and the most creative personalities in history have had mentors.
+From the great Greek philosophers to the world leaders of any era, having a good mentor has changed people’s lives.

 There are many ways to choose your mentor and approach them.
-They can be someone in the industry you admire or just somebody you love the thought process of.
+They can be someone in the industry you admire or someone you love the thought process of.
 After all, your mentor doesn’t always need to belong to your niche or your department.

 It has to be somebody who gives you hope but is also willing to put a clear mirror in front of you when the need arises.
-Such a mentor can, without a doubt, do wonders for your career trajectory.
+As a career counselor, a mentor can, without a doubt, do wonders for your career trajectory.